gmggroup/omf-python/CONTRIBUTING.md

 Given the *open* nature of OMF, all technical conversations and development happen, here, on GitHub, visible to everyone.
 To participate, all you need is a [free GitHub account](https://github.com/join);
-there is no requirement to be a member of GMG Group or even part of the mining community.
+there is no requirement to be a member of GMG or even part of the mining community.

 Any questions/feedback/problems should be raised as